invoiceninja/invoiceninja.github.io/source/docs/developer-guide.md

 public function __construct(array $log, int $category_id, int $event_id, int $type_id, ?Client $client)
 ```

-The array is the gateway response, bundled with any other meta data you would like to add, the remaining properties are the const values defined in SystemLog, these define the category, event and type of log.
+The array is the gateway response, bundled with any other metadata you would like to add, the remaining properties are the const values defined in SystemLog, these define the category, event and type of log.
 Feel free to create additional categories using the template in the SystemLog model class.

 #### 2. Process a refund